hbn1987/6Scan/README.md

 ./6scan -P -t ICMP6 -I [interface e.g., eth0]
 # Pre-scan the latest local hitlist to make the seedset using ICMPv6 probes.
-./6scan -A country_CN -t ICMP6 -I [interface e.g., eth0] -k 10 -d
+./6scan -A country_CN -t ICMP6 -I [interface e.g., eth0] -k 10 -d -U ran -b 500
-# Performing dynamic ping (HScan6-DSA4p) with a de-aliasing strategy on Chinese IPv6 prefixes using ICMPv6 probes, consisting of 10 probes in each subprefix, and identifying the responding probe type.
+# Performing dynamic ping (HMap-ping6) with a de-aliasing strategy on Chinese IPv6 prefixes using ICMPv6 probes, utilizing a maximum of 500 million ICMPv6 probes with randomized pattern target addresses.
+This comprises 10 probes in each subprefix, with an emphasis on identifying the responding probe type.
+./6scan -A global -t ICMP6 -I eno1 -k 4 -d -U low -b 500
+# Conducting dynamic ping (HMap-ping6) with a de-aliasing strategy on global IPv6 prefixes, utilizing a maximum of 500 million ICMPv6 probes with low-byte pattern target addresses.
+This comprises 4 probes in each subprefix, with an emphasis on identifying the responding probe type.

 ./6scan -t ICMP6 -I [interface e.g., eth0] -s HMap6
-# IPv6 Internet-wide scanning with HScan6-TGA method using the latest local ICMPv6 seedset.
+# IPv6 Internet-wide scanning with HMap-tga6 method using the latest local ICMPv6 seedset.
 ./6scan -t UDP6 -I [interface e.g., eth0] -s 6Hit
 # IPv6 Internet-wide scanning with 6Hit strategy using the latest local UDPv6 seedset.
 ./6scan -t UDP6 -I [interface e.g., eth0] -s 6Scan -F [seedfile]
 # Specifies the seedset for scanning using 6Scan strategy.

-./6scan -H -t ICMP6 -l country_CN
-# Get the Chinese seeds from Gasser et al's hitlist and our heuristic search strategy (i.e., mixed seedset).

 ./6scan -C [address file e.g., ./output/raw_6Scan_ICMP6_yyyymmdd]
 # Remove the alias address in the file of raw_6Scan_ICMP6_yyyymmdd.